ivanbulyk/rust_incubator_eng/0_basics/ANSWERS.md

     - It allows statically (without running the program) detecting many programming errors quickly, reliably and automatically.
 This helps reduce the number of bugs and reduces the time spent on debugging.
 Type declarations serve as automatically-checked documentation.
 They make programs easier to understand and maintain.
 Static typing may improve runtime efficiency.
     <br><br/>
 - What are generics and parametric polymorphism?
 Which problems do they solve?
     - Generics in Rust is a method of generalizing data types.
-Generics are always defined at run time.
 As generics can have multiple forms over given parameters and can be applied to methods, functions, structures, traits, etc they are often referred to as parametric polymorphism in type theory, which means that they are types or functions that have multiple forms (‘poly’ is multiple, ‘morph’ is form) over a given parameter (‘parametric’).
     - They are extremely useful for reducing code duplication in many ways.
     <br><br/>
 - What are traits?
 How are they used?
 How do they compare to interfaces?
 What are an auto trait and a blanket impl?
 What is a marker trait?
     - A trait in Rust is a group of methods that are defined for a particular type.
     - A trait defines functionality a particular type has and can share with other types.
 We can use traits to define shared behavior in an abstract way.
 We can use trait bounds to specify that a generic type can be any type that has certain behavior.
     - Traits are similar to a feature often called interfaces in other languages, although with some differences.
     - Auto traits permit automatically implementing a trait for types which contain fields implementing the trait.
 That is, they are fairly close to an automatic derive.
 They describe properties of types rather than behaviors.
+The examples of auto traits are : Send, Sync, Unpin, UnwindSafe, and RefUnwindSafe.
     - Implementations of a trait on any type that satisfies the trait bounds are called blanket implementations and are extensively used in the Rust standard library.
     - Rust has a handful of "markers" that classify types: Send, Sync, Copy, Sized.
 These markers are just traits with empty bodies, which can then be used in both generics and trait objects.
     <br><br/>